Frequently Asked Questions

 No, the registration fee is waived for Global Partner students.
 There is no tuition fee charged.

 Do I have to pay the health insurance fee when I apply?

-Please use the insurance payment form.
+Two weeks prior to your rotation, you will receive the final insurance cost and a link to the online payment portal.insurance payment form.
 You will receive a student health insurance card and brochure of the policy when you register at Northwestern.

 Do I have to send TB test results when I apply?

 No. You will receive a QuantiFERON-GOLD blood test at Northwestern.
 This test must be done in the United States.
 If you have proof of a PPD skin test, chest x-ray or QuantiFERON-GOLD blood test done within the past six months in the United States, you may submit these with your immunization application.
 Do not submit TB tests of any kind that were performed outside of the United States.